 3. Make herbs part of your life!
 Herbs such as adaptogenic and phytoestrogenic herbs can do wonders for sexual health.
 Maca, Shatavari and Ashwagandha are examples.
 They can balance your hormones and are known libido boosters!

 4. Hydrate!
 If you’re dehydrated, your vagina might be too!
 You see, the skin around your vagina is one of the thinnest.
 For this reason, it’s prone to dehydration.
 Make sure to drink 8 to 10 glasses of water daily!

 5. Support other estrogen-producing organs.
 When you reach menopause, you may not have the same amount of estrogen as your reproductive years.
 Replenish estrogen by supporting other organs that produce the hormone.
 An example is your adrenal glands.
 Take supplements and vitamins and minerals!
 They keep your adrenals healthy and improves blood circulation to your vaginal area.

 6. Reduce stress and relax!
 Hormonal imbalance isn’t the only reason for vaginal dryness.
 Stress may be the reason too!
 When we are under pressure, we tend to lose our sex drive.
 If we don’t engage in sex, lubrication becomes difficult.
 Stress also produces cortisol, which lessens the blood delivered to our vaginal area.
-Slow down, go for a walk, take your mind out of work and sleep!
+Slow down, go for a walk, take your mind out of work, do deep breathing and sleep!